 While one of our goals is to help animals stay in their homes, we understand that there are occasions where it is simply not possible to keep your animal.
 We do our best to help.

 IMHS is a Limited Intake Facility.
-This means that we do not euthanize animals because they "run out of time" or to make room for more animals.
+This means that we can only take animals when we have the room and resources available for that particular animal.
 Because we can only have so many animals here at once, we may have to put you on a waiting list.
 The length of time that one may spend on the waiting list is dependent on our current volume, adoptions, and foster facilities available.
+Rest assured, we do not ever euthanize animals because they "run out of time" or to make room for more animals.

 If you need to surrender your animal, please fill out our surrender form, which corresponds to the type of animal that you have.